openskies-sh/aircraftregistry/README.md

 ## Aircraft Registry

 This is a softare backend for a interoperable drone registry.
-It is extensive and covers a large number of topics and you can start reading it in the order below:
+This topic is extensive and covers a large number of topics and you can start reading it in the order below:

 1. *Registration Overivew* (READ FIRST)
    - [Registry Landscape Whitepaper](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-white-paper.md)